dveeden/tidb_client_test/README.md

+# Usage

 Put multiple client versions in `~/opt/mysql/<version>/bin/mysql`.
-If you are using dbdeployer you might already have this.
+If you are using [dbdeployer](https://github.com/datacharmer/dbdeployer) you might already have this.

 Recommended set of versions to test with: